Municipal Court

 The Carbondale Municipal Court is presided over by the Honorable Judge Fredrick Godderz.

-The Court Compliance Clerk prepares the afternoon’s docket and maintains all court records.
+The Municipal Court Clerk prepares the afternoon’s docket and maintains all court records.

-The Court Compliance Clerk is also responsible for collecting fines, and issuing subpoenas for the necessary witnesses.
-All paperwork including complaints, bench warrants, dispositions and court orders issued by the court are the responsibility of the Court Compliance Clerk.
-Inquiries regarding court matters, requests or information should be directed to the Court Compliance Clerk.
+The Municipal Court Clerk is also responsible for collecting fines, and issuing subpoenas for the necessary witnesses.
+All paperwork including complaints, bench warrants, dispositions and court orders issued by the court are the responsibility of the Municipal Court Clerk.
+Inquiries regarding court matters, requests or information should be directed to the Municipal Court Clerk.

 Municipal Judge: Frederick Godderz